-In addition to the primary targeted area monitoring objectives, measurements at additional source types and concerns will be conducted as possible.
+The Table below provides a list of the 2 top priority sources for which data visualizations will be made.
+Measurements at additional source types and concerns will be conducted as possible.
 Aerodyne will consult the full list of sources which consists of 1) community concerns and 2) additional industrial facilities from regulatory databases.
 The full set of sources for SMMI is mapped here.
-Traffic and other diesel particulate matter concerns that are well handled by the Aclima labs during broad area monitoring are deprioritized by Aerodyne; conversely, new or unknown locations of persistently elevated concentrations flagged by Aclima as requiring additional characterization will be added to Aerodyne's list (e.g. which specific compounds are in a plume of VOCs or PM2.5).
+Traffic concerns, rail yards, and other diesel particulate matter concerns that are well handled by the Aclima labs during broad area monitoring are deprioritized by Aerodyne; conversely, new or unknown persistently elevated pollutant concentrations flagged by Aclima as requiring additional characterization will be added to Aerodyne's list (e.g. which specific compounds are in a plume of VOCs or PM2.5).